Cleaning up – the impact of marginal gains on organisational performance

 The following day I noticed that she did the same thing (I timed it this time, it definitely was 3 minutes).
 This got me thinking about productivity and (back to the topic) marginal gains.

-Either inspired by marginal gains or high on caffeine I worked out that the “cost” to the cleaning team everyday was up to 40 machines x 3 minutes, a total of 120 minutes per day (or 600 minutes per week).
+Either inspired by marginal gains or high on caffeine I worked out that the “cost” to the cleaning team everyday (using the continuous improvement equation) was up to 40 machines x 3 minutes, a total of 120 minutes per day (or 600 minutes per week).

 This leading international business school was spending 10 hours per week soaking up coffee using paper towels – that is not a productive use of anyone’s time and has a financial cost (let’s say £75 per week, £3750 a year).